ashagm/MatchMaker/README.md

-# MatchMaker
+# Friend Finder
-A full-stack Dating application that uses a survey to find the best compatible match.
+A full-stack application that uses a survey to find the best compatible person one can be friends with.

 Technologies used: HTML/CSS, Bootstrap, Javascript, Jquery, Node.js and Express.js.